michaeldegroot/swig-minifier/README.md

  - 0.2.5 Added API to docs :).
 Added a hashGen option to the init function.
 You can now specify what algorithm to use to generate the hash cache key.
 Options are: md5, sha256, sha512
  - 0.2.7 Cleaned up readme
  - 0.2.8 Added sha512 and md5 as dependencies
+ - 0.2.9 Made certain functions private because it has no use outside of the scope of the module and commented some of my code for anyone that is interested in taking a look

 ## What it does